Step Back in Time at Gyeongbokgung Palace: Dress Up as Korean Royalty in Seoul!

 How to get to Gyeongbokgung Palace

-By subway: The easiest way to reach Gyeongbokgung is by taking the Seoul Subway Line 3 to Gyeongbokgung Station.
+By metro/subway: The easiest way to reach Gyeongbokgung is by taking the Seoul Subway Line 3 to Gyeongbokgung Station.
 Follow the clear signs for Exit 5, which will lead you directly to the palace entrance.

 Gyeongbokgung Palace Seoul